aoifesmith/evanandanna/README.md

  ## RSVP Response page (rsvp-response.html):

-  * The RSVP response page is comprises of a simple **'Thank You'** header and paragraph of thanks.
+  * The RSVP response page comprises of a simple **'Thank You'** heading and paragraph of thanks.
 It provides the user with successful acknowledgement for the submission of their RSVP.
-This provides comfort and to the user that they have correctly carried out the procedure and reinforces that they have finished with the process.
+This provides comfort to the user that they have correctly carried out the procedure and reinforces that they have finished with the process of submitting their details.

    * A **Get In Touch** section is located just above the footer.
 It provides the user with a telephone number that the user can contact the couple on.
 This is an interactive feature that works on mobile devices and actions the phone app on their device if they click on the number link.
 A postal address is provided for users that want to communicate with the couple via mail.
  ![Get In Touch](docs/readme/design/features/getintouch.png)